Dutch Quirk #86: Call people Abraham and Sarah on their 50th birthday and wildly decorate their home

 Why is it quirky?

-Well, it’s interesting that the Dutch use Bible stories as part of a tradition for a non-religious celebration until now.
+Well, it’s interesting that the Dutch use Bible stories as part of a tradition for a non-religious celebration even now.

 Granted, the Netherlands was known for being a Calvinist country in the past, but religion is not as important for a majority of Dutch people as it used to be.

-To the average person, it seems like the Dutch are just throwing around randomly naming people when they turn 50.
+To the average person, it seems that the Dutch are just throwing around random names for people turning 50.

 Should you join in?